Hammer Toe vs Bunion: What Is It and How To Treat

 The Best Shoes for Bunions

 Properly fitting footwear is crucial in preventing bunions from forming and stopping an existing protrusion from getting worse.
-Make sure you wear the proper shoe size in terms of both length and width to accommodate for a wider foot, caused by the bunion.
+Make sure you know how to measure your shoe size and wear the proper shoe in terms of both length and width to accommodate for a wider foot, caused by the bunion.

-Vionic has shoes designed to feel comfortable even if you have bunions, including wide widths and styles with adjustable uppers.
+Vionic has slip-on sneakers designed for your comfort even if you have bunions, including wide widths and styles with adjustable uppers.
 Each pair is biomechanically engineered with built-in orthotics.
 You can count on arch support, roomy toe boxes, and durable, shock-absorbing outsoles that take pressure off your joints.

 —————————————————–